 The advance may be a total of 30% of the total loan amount granted to the project.
 The rest of the loan is paid according to the realised costs so that 20% of the granted loan is not paid until the closing report is submitted and the final settlement is made.

 You can easily check your loan details on the State Treasury Online Service.
 On the Online Service, you can access your loan statement and balance and get in touch with the expert managing your case free of charge.
 For more information about the Online Service, please visit the State Treasury website.
+If you need more time to pay off overdue amortizations and interests, please contact the State Treasury.

 You can also contact the State Treasury Customer Service